Nigerian Architects! This is the perfect time to learn how to productively work from home successfully.

 Schedule consistent check-ins

 Once remote work commences, you want to document every stage of work completed so that your team can keep track of their success.
-This high level of organization will keep everyone focussed.
+This high level of organization will keep everyone focused.
 As work progress, you should share this progress with your team members to maintain the pace of work and serve as a reminder of where they stopped.

 How to work from home